-The government-wide statements are divided into three categories: 1) governmental activities; and 2) business-type activities; and 3) component units.
+The government-wide statements are divided into two categories: 1) governmental activities; and 2) business-type activities.
 The governmental activities include most of the Town's basic services such as administration, streets and highways, and inspections.
 Property taxes and state and federal grant funds finance most of these activities.
-The business-type activities are those that the Town charges customers to provide.
+The business-type activities are those that the town charges customers to provide services.
 This includes the water and sewer services offered by the Town of Topsail Beach.
-The final category is the component unit.
-Although legally separate from the Town, the ABC Board is important to the Town.
-The Town exercises control over the Board by appointing its members and the Board is required to distribute its profits to the Town.